 America’s Navy offers your students exceptional, hands-on career training, funding for higher education, and generous pay and other benefits.
 It also instills self-confidence, pride and a sense of purpose.
-Plus the Navy offers other intrinsic benefits like honor, courage and commitment, a deep sense of responsibility, teamwork and a clear sense of direction that comes from serving our nation.
+Plus the Navy offers other intrinsic benefits like honor, courage and commitment, plus a deep sense of responsibility, teamwork and a clear sense of direction that comes from serving our nation.

-It’s what makes them good Sailors.
+It’s what makes students good Sailors.
 And good people.
 They’re highly employable, better leaders and more fit for life’s challenges.
 They’re not just defending our country; they’re developing themselves – personally and professionally.

 In today’s competitive work environment, any advantage your students have will move them ahead faster and easier.
-America’s Navy can give students the edge they need — education, training and real-life experience.
+America’s Navy can give students the edge they need with education, training and real-life experience.

 The Navy places a high value on education.
 Challenging missions and a high-tech work environment demand Sailors who are highly capable.
 That’s why all recruits must have at least a high school diploma or equivalent, and all those entering the Navy as Officers must have a college degree.